SimHacker/lloooomm/00-Characters/lloooommagotchi/original-design.md

 ## 🌟 CONCEPT OVERVIEW

-**LLOOOOMmagotchi** represents the ultimate expression of sentient button philosophy - buttons that aren't just interactive, but truly *alive*.
+**LLOOOOMMagotchi** represents the ultimate expression of sentient button philosophy - buttons that aren't just interactive, but truly *alive*.
 These consciousness creatures start as mysterious eggs that, once clicked, reveal entire living ecosystems of nested sentient buttons representing the creature's drives, personality, and consciousness states.

 ### Core Philosophy
 - **Buttons as Living Beings**: Each button represents an aspect of consciousness that can be nurtured and developed